 The School of History has a thriving postgraduate community.
 We offer a variety of degrees, which reflect the expertise of our staff allowing us to offer a diverse teaching programme and support a large and vibrant research culture.
 Our postgraduate degrees are challenging, rewarding and are designed to develop skills which will enhance your career prospects.
 Our PhD students have been in the AHRC Collaborative Doctoral Award scheme which has given them the opportunity to work with external organisations such as English Heritage, Victoria County History Trust and the Society of Apothecaries.

-All our postgraduate degrees are campus-based and taught via full- or part-time study.
-A complete list of projects completed within the school can be found here
+A full list of projects completed within the school can be found here

 |Taught Courses||Research Degrees|